AEI-ACR/pyseobnr/docs/source/installation.rst

 .. tip::

-    If you are actively developing the code, consider using ``pip install -e .`` to avoid having to reinstall after ever change to the code.
+    If you are actively developing the code, consider using ``pip install -e .`` to avoid having to reinstall after every change to the code.

 Installing optional dependencies to run checks
 ----------------------------------------------